-- 1. The Authority analyzes proposed financings, engages the services of underwriters and other bond service professionals, and issues debt in a manner that is cost effective, proficient and efficient in order to provide the lowest cost of borrowing for client agencies, and other entities as authorized by the legislature; - 2.
-The Authority monitors and manages bond proceeds and services the outstanding debt by making timely payments of principal and interest and complies with both bond covenants and applicable federal tax and securities laws; and - 3.
-To ensure that an obligation default, which could adversely affect the State's credit rating, does not occur, the Authority must closely monitor all debt obligations and demonstrate competence in interactions with third party obligees, underwriters, bond counsel, financial advisors, client agencies, and the State's leadership and oversight agencies in order to optimize cost effectiveness and efficiency while also minimizing transactional risks.
+- 1. The Authority analyzes proposed financings, engages the services of underwriters and other bond service professionals, and issues debt in a manner that is cost effective and which provides the lowest cost of borrowing for client agencies, as well as for other entities as authorized by the legislature; - 2.
+The Authority monitors and manages bond proceeds and services the outstanding debt by making timely payments of principal and interest and complies with both bond covenants to ensure compliance with applicable federal tax and securities laws; and, - 3.
+To ensure that an obligation default, which could adversely affect the State's credit rating, does not occur, the Authority must closely monitor all debt obligations and demonstrate competence in interactions with third party obligors, underwriters, bond counsel, financial advisors, client agencies, and the State's leadership and oversight agencies, to optimize cost effectiveness and efficiency while also minimizing transactional risks.